- Search The Registry

 Elijah Muhammad memorial

 *On this date in 1975, Elijah Muhammad died.
-He was a Black Muslim, who was leader of the Nation of Islam from 1934 until his death.
+He was a Black Muslim who was the leader of the Nation of Islam from 1934 until his death.

 2,000 years of Extraordinary Achievement